Why Have I Got Shooting Pain In My Breasts?

 • abscesses

-Doctors treat breast with antibiotics but you can also apply a warm cloth to the breast several times per day to ease pain.
+Doctors treat this with antibiotics but you can also apply a warm cloth to the breast several times a day to ease pain.

 Breast cysts